 The calculations of the infinite and effective multiplication factors are performed using the conventional two-group theory with the appropriate constants and modifications required to provide agreement between theoretical results and the results of previous exponential and critical experiments.
 The initial step in the calculations is to compute and tabulate the necessary nuclear constants.
 This is followed by the computation of the material volumes of the reactor.
-The four factors of the infinite multiplication factor are then evaluated for the particular enrichment and core configurations under consideration.
+The four factors of the infinite multiplication factor are then evaluated for the particular enrichment and core configuration under consideration.
+The geometric parameters for this study are the same as the ones chosen for the 215 mwe enriched reactor, with the exception of core volume.
+Both the volume and the enrichment are governed by the heat transfer and metallurgical considerations for duplicating the operating conditions of the 215 mwe enriched reactor.